Stylback/stylback.se/prod/README.md

 FROM nginx:1-alpine-slim
 ADD ./prod/nginx.conf /etc/nginx/nginx.conf
 COPY --from=builder /srv/jekyll/_site /usr/share/nginx/html

-EXPOSE 80
 ```

 In stage one we start with [`alpine`](https://hub.docker.com/_/alpine/) as the foundation to build upon, we use `AS` to alias this image for later reference.
 Next, we install the prerequisite packages needed in order to get [Jekyll](https://jekyllrb.com/) up and running.
 In our case, this means `ruby`, `ruby-dev`, `gcc`, `g++`, `make`, `gcompat` and `libc-dev`.
 Next, we use the Ruby CLI to install [Bundler](https://bundler.io/) and Jekyll.
 As a sanity check we issue a `-v` command to `ruby`, `bundle` and `jekyll` to ensure that they were installed correctly.
 We attach the website files present in the `website` directory of this repository to the image.
 We make a call to the Jekyll CLI to build the static website files from the source files present in `website`.

 In the second stage we start with a fresh image, this time a bare-minimum Alpine image with the [nginx](https://nginx.org/en/) web server pre-installed.
 We attach the `nginx.conf` configuration file to the image in the canonical destination of such files (`/etc/nginx/nginx.conf`), we then copy the static website files over from the previous image to the new image.
-Finally we expose port 80 of the image so as to access the web server within.

 Using this two-stage build, the resulting image contains the bare minimum we need to serve our website; the static website files themselves and a web server to serve them.
 The first image along with its artifacts are discarded at the end of the build (with the exception of the files we copied over), as such they are not present in any form in the second image.